 VALORANT is all about finding an edge over your opponent.
-Even if you have pinpoint accuracy, the perfect game sense, and extensive knowledge of each of the maps, there’s always room for improvement.
+There’s always room for improvement, even if you have pinpoint accuracy, the perfect game sense, and extensive knowledge of each of the maps.

 Controls and settings in VALORANT, believe it or not, have a real impact on your gameplay.
 If you aren’t using the optimal settings, you’re doing yourself a disservice.